Burton Miller

 Burton Miller (January 17, 1926 – March 5, 1982) was an American costume designer.
 He was perhaps best known for his work on the TV shows The Six Million Dollar Man and Alfred Hitchcock Presents.
-He tend to work on TV.
+He tended to work on TV.

 He had one Academy Award nomination for Best Costumes for the film Airport '77.
 He shared his nomination with Edith Head.
 This was at the 50th Academy Awards.